jaspector

 Madison County requires permits for construction, enlargement, alteration, repair, moving, demolition, change of occupancy, and regulated electrical, gas, mechanical, and plumbing work.
 The county FAQ also says accessory structures over 200 square feet, new construction, additions, and many trade projects need permits.

-Typical processing time is Permit applications received after 2:30 pm are processed the following business day.
+Building permit processing times in Denmark, TN typically run Permit applications received after 2:30 pm are processed the following business day.
 The county guide says plan reviews are first-come, first-served and the department strives to respond within 7 to 10 business days..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Denmark, TN.
 The following work is generally exempt: One-story detached accessory structures 200 square feet or less.; Fences not exceeding 7 feet high.; Retaining walls not exceeding 4 feet high.; Water tanks supported directly on the ground under 5,000 gallons and within the stated height ratio.; Sidewalks and driveways.; Interior finish work such as painting, papering, tiling, carpeting, cabinetry, countertops, and similar work.; Swings and other playground equipment.; Window awnings supported by an exterior wall that do not project more than 54 inches and need no additional support.; Decks not exceeding 200 square feet, not more than 30 inches above grade, not attached to the dwelling, and not serving the required exit door.; Prefabricated swimming pools not exceeding 24 inches deep.; Temporary stage sets or scenery.; Shade cloth structures for nursery or agricultural purposes, excluding service systems.; Non-fixed and movable fixtures not exceeding 5 feet 9 inches in height.; Certain electrical work is regulated and inspected by the State of Tennessee rather than the county.; Portable heating appliances, minor gas part replacements, and several portable or minor mechanical and plumbing items listed on the county exemption page..
+When in doubt, confirm with the local building department before starting work.